EF21 with Bells & Whistles: Six Algorithmic Extensions of Modern Error Feedback: Methods: Six Algorithmic Extensions

-where $I_i^t$ is a minibatch of size $\tau_i$.
+{\bf $\diamond$ \algname{EF21-PAGE}: Error feedback and variance reduction.} In the finite-sum setting \eqref{eq:finite_sum_case}, it is well known that variance reduced methods have better theoretical guarantees and often perform better than vanilla \algname{SGD} \citep{gower2020variance}.
+Therefore, we enhance \algname{EF21} with variance reduction technique aiming to acheive a stronger combined effect of variance reduction and compressed communication.
+Specifically, we replace $\nabla f_i(x^{t+1})$ in the formula for $c_i^t$ with the \algname{PAGE} estimator~$v_i^{t+1}$.
+With (typically small) probability $p$ this estimator equals the full gradient $v_i^{t+1} = \nabla f_i(x^{t+1})$, and with probability $1-p$ it is set to $\textstyle v_i^{t+1} = v_i^{t}+ \fr{1}{\tau_i} \sum \limits_{j\in I_{i}^{t}} \rb{\nabla f_{ij}(x^{t+1}) - \nabla f_{ij}(\xt)},$ where $I_i^t$ is a minibatch of size $\tau_i$.
 Typically, the number of data points $m$ owned by each client is large, and $p \leq \nfr{1}{m}$ when $\tau_i \equiv 1$.
 As a result, computation of full gradients rarely happens during the optimization procedure: on average, once in every $m$ iterations only.
-Although it is possible to use other variance-reduced estimators like in \algname{SVRG} or \algname{SAGA}, we use the \algname{PAGE}-estimator: unlike \algname{SVRG} or \algname{SAGA}, \algname{PAGE} is optimal for smooth nonconvex optimization, and therefore gives the best theoretical guarantees (we have obtained results for both \algname{SVRG} and \algname{SAGA} and indeed, they are worse, and hence we do not include them).
+Although it is possible to use other variance-reduced estimators like in \algname{SVRG} or \algname{SAGA}, we use the \algname{PAGE}-estimator: unlike \algname{SVRG} or \algname{SAGA}, \algname{PAGE} is optimal for smooth nonconvex optimization, and therefore gives the best theoretical guarantees.\footnote{We have obtained results for both \algname{SVRG} and \algname{SAGA} and indeed, they are worse, and hence we do not include them.}

-Notice that unlike \algname{VR-MARINA} \citep{MARINA}, which is a state-of-the-art distributed optimization method designed specifically for unbiased compressors and which {\em also} uses the \algname{PAGE}-estimator, \algname{EF21-PAGE} does not require the communication of full (non-compressed) vectors at all.
+Notice that unlike \algname{VR-MARINA} \citep{MARINA}, which is a state-of-the-art distributed optimization method designed specifically for unbiased compressors and which {\em also} uses the \algname{PAGE}-estimator, by design our \algname{EF21-PAGE} does not require the communication of full (non-compressed) vectors at all.
 This is an important property of the algorithm since, in some distributed networks, and especially when $d$ is very large, as is the case in modern over-parameterized deep learning, full vector communication is prohibitive.
-However, unlike the rate of \algname{VR-MARINA}, the rate of \algname{EF21-PAGE} does not improve with increasing $n$.
-This is not a flaw of our method, but rather an inevitable drawback of distributed methods that rely on {\it biased} compressors such as Top-$k$.